 In January 2012, BDSI signed a worldwide license and development agreement with Endo Pharmaceuticals for the exclusive rights to develop and commercialize BEMA® Buprenorphine for the treatment of chronic pain.

-In January, BDSI and Endo announced positive top-line results from the pivotal Phase 3 efficacy study in opioid naïve subjects (BUP-308).
+In January 2014, BDSI and Endo announced positive top-line results from the pivotal Phase 3 efficacy study in opioid naïve subjects (BUP-308).
 The trial successfully met its primary efficacy endpoint demonstrating significantly (p<0.005) improved chronic pain relief compared to placebo.
-Results from the Phase 3 pivotal efficacy trial in opioid experienced patients are expected mid year.
+In July 2014, positive topline results (p<0.0001) were reported from the Phase 3 efficacy study in opioid experienced subjects (BUP-307).
 Additional information can be found at www.clinicaltrials.gov.